iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Analysis/Frechet, Gataux Differentiability Euclidean Space.md

 ----
 ### **Intro**

-We introduce the concepts of Frechet and Gataux differentiablity for $\mathbb R^m\mapsto \mathbb R$ functions.
+We introduce the concepts of Frechet and Gataux differentiability for $\mathbb R^m\mapsto \mathbb R$ functions.
 The concept itself is more generalized and it can present it self in variational calculus.
 See [Frechet Derivative](Frechet%20Derivative.md) for the same concept but in a much more generalized context.